mpkondrashin/opsalyzer-release/README.md

 }
 ```

-**Note:** Do not use this configuration "as is".
-Please use minimal number of the required options removing the rest to use default values.
+**Note #1:** Do not use this configuration "as is".
+Please use minimal number of the required options removing the rest to use default values (see examples above)

+**Note #2:** Changing configuration file does not require any Opswat reconfiguration or restart.
+Next analyzed file will use updated configuration.

 ## Return Codes